 One semester of college-level mathematics (three semester hours) to be chosen among pre-calculus, calculus, and statistics.

 One semester of English (at least three semester hours), preferably to include one semester of English Composition.
-Canadian students may satisfy English requirements in 4 possible ways: (1) 2 semesters of University humanities where essays composed at least 40% of the overall mark, (2) those holding a grade 13 English credit in Ontario, (3) International Baccalaureate and (4) Advanced Placement English.
+Canadian students may satisfy English requirements in 3 possible ways: (1) one course or one semester of a course had a 40% essay requirement for the overall mark, (2) International Baccalaureate, and (3) Advanced Placement English.